 We're here to help you and your family

-Clarendale of Mokena offers exceptional care and a myriad of options for senior living.
+The Clarendale of Mokena retirement community offers exceptional care and a myriad of options for senior living.
 We are also dedicated to keeping people informed and helping both seniors and adult children understand the process.
 Below you will find helpful FAQs and a glossary of terms defining aspects of senior care.

 A quality memory care program provides countless benefits such as safety, nutrition and professional support.
 Activities and programs provide mental stimulation and interaction.
 Therapeutic tools such as music and art can awaken the senses and provide moments of personal success.
 In addition, memory care residents will benefit from the bustling environment and enriching ambiance of the entire Clarendale of Mokena community.

 A few factors to watch for: a senior who suddenly stops doing a longtime hobby, or withdraws.
 Sudden weight loss.
 Change in grooming habits.
 A house in disorder.
 An inability to follow conversations.
 If you suspect that your loved one’s memory loss is disrupting their daily routine, it could be time to seek medical advice.

 Occasional memory problems are common for individuals over age 65.
 However, people with dementia cannot retrieve information and in most cases, lose the ability to remember.
 Dementia can be a variety of diagnoses, the most common of which is Alzheimer’s.
 This disease begins slowly, but over time, symptoms worsen.